charleschile/Notebook/docs/Course/cs61a/week1.md

 - Primitive expressions and statements -- represent the simplest building blocks that the language provides
 - Means of combination -- by which compound elements are built from simpler ones
 - Means of abstraction -- by which compound elements can be named and manipulated as units

+In programming, we deal with functions and data

 `max(7.5, 9.5)` operator(operand, operand)